Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 Day 3 to 6: check in daily, visibly, where the group already talks.
 The checkin is the unit of accountability, not the workout data.
 One tap, everyone sees it, done.
 If your crew lives in Discord, use a bot in the server rather than another app nobody opens.

-Day 7: agree on the miss rule, before anyone has missed.
-The group's job when someone misses is a nudge, not a trial.
-Shame produces hiding, and hiding kills groups faster than missing ever does.
-Miss, acknowledge, show up tomorrow, repair the chain.
+Day 7: agree on the comeback rule, before anyone needs it.
+Bad weeks happen to every group.
+Decide now that the comeback checkin, the first one after a rough stretch, gets the loudest applause of the week.
+Shame produces hiding, and hiding kills groups faster than any missed workout does.
+Show up, get cheered, start forging the next chain.
 Need ideas for what to run once the system works?
 Here are group fitness challenge ideas that scale across mixed fitness levels.

 Five mistakes that kill accountability groups